975L/XliffBundle/README.md

 # XliffBundle

-This bundle exports the content of a database table in xlf files, to be used with Symfony (or other) It has also two main goals.
+This bundle exports columns as languages of a database table in xlf files, to be used as translation files in Symfony (or other)
-1) I haven't found a Bundle that simply exports data from database to xlf.
-The ones I've found required to create firstly a xlf file for the default language.
-2) It's a kind of personal exercice to see how to deploy a 3rd party bundle and use it.
-With the whole bunch of related "actions", github, packagist, etc.

-FEEL FREE TO LET ME KNOW WHAT'S WRONG or to improve the bundle ;-)

 MySql Table
 ===========